 He didn’t.
 He just wanted to mess with Sean.
 But he did tell me to go see a doctor.
 He did say he wasn’t a douchebag.

 And I had to admit I was getting interested.
-It was a good enough reason for me to ring the doorbell in case someone was home.
-No one came to answer it, so I walked around the house, hoping Dad had forgotten to close one of the windows or maybe even the door at the back.
+It was a good enough reason for me to coil up the rope, stand up from the ground and take it to the shed we had at the back of our yard.
+Then I returned to the front door and grabbed my backpack.
+I rang the doorbell in case someone was home, but when no one came to answer it, I walked around the house, hoping my drunk dad had forgotten to close one of the windows or maybe even the door at the back.

 It wasn’t a surprise to find one of the windows wide open.
-Dad left the windows open so often I was amazed we didn’t get robbed every day.
+Dad left them open so often I was amazed we didn’t get robbed every day.
 It was a challenge for me to climb in with my aching ribs, but I made it.

-I didn’t bother to get something to eat before climbing up in my room and starting with my homework.
+I didn’t bother to get something to eat before I climbed upstairs and entered my room so I could start doing my homework.
 There was no one home, so I had to use every minute studying before all hell would break loose again.
 I didn’t know why I bothered, but I guess there was still a small part in me that didn’t want to give up.

 No matter what.

-The rest of the day went by just like any other: when Allen came home, he started yelling at me, complaining about an empty fridge and the dirty house.
-I wasn’t even halfway through with my homework when he forced me to make dinner.
+The rest of the day went by just like any other.
+When Allen came home, he started yelling at me, complaining about the empty fridge and the dirty house.
+I wasn’t even halfway through my homework when he forced me to make dinner.

 “Why don’t you just die, you piece of shit?” he hissed at me.
 “We don’t want you here!
 Why can’t you just get that?
 The whole world would be happier if you’d rot away in some disgusting hole!”